 When setting the presets, always set the header position before setting the reel position.
-If the header and the reel are set at the same time, the reel setting will not be saved.
+If the header and the reel are set at the same time, the reel setting will not save.

 - 5. Manually raise or lower the reel to the desired position. - 6.
 Press SET #1 switch (A).
-The light beside switch (A) will light up. - 7.
+The light beside switch (A) will illuminate. - 7.
 Manually raise or lower the header to a second desired cutting height. - 8.
 Press SET #2 switch (B).
-The light beside switch (B) will light up. - 9.
+The light beside switch (B) will illuminate. - 9.
 Manually raise or lower the reel to a second desired working position. - 10.
 Press SET #2 switch (B).
-The light beside switch (B) will light up.
+The light beside switch (B) will illuminate.